 They install rubber roofs, fiberglass laminated sidewalls and other products that lead to water intrusion because doing so saves them money while at the same time allowing them to charge top dollar for their products.

 Their callous attitudes towards consumers causes expensive and sometimes impossible to repair issues such as delamination and wood rot which can destroy the basic structure of a coach.

-You can blame all of this on ineptness, apathy, lack of oversight or pure greed, but no matter the reason, this situation is real and should serve as every RV buyer to beware.
+You can blame these low-quality products on ineptness, apathy, lack of oversight or pure greed, but no matter the reason, this situation is real and every RV buyer needs to beware.

 Is There Any Recourse?

 I actually met a couple that fell into this trap and is now stuck with a $250,000 diesel pusher that can neither be repaired, sold or properly used because of a major manufacturing design flaw.
-They paid an attorney $25,000 to help them get restitution, but the court would not even hear their case due to the fact that the Lemon Law in their state did not apply to their case.
+They paid an attorney $25,000 to help them get restitution, but the court would not even hear their argument, because the Lemon Law in their state did not apply to their case.